straup/recipes/recipes/example.md

 Directions
 --

 Step one.
-Do something.
+Do something and heat the oven to **325 F**.

 Step two.
-Do something else.
+Do something else and let rest for **60 minutes**.

 Notes - optional, remove at will
 --

-* Best served during a full moon.
+* See the way that individual ingredients are denoted using the ``` character?
+* That's a nice to have but not required.

+* See the way the temperatures and times are emboldened using `**` characters?
+  That's also a nice to have but not required.

 Fine print - optional, remove at will
 --